BAI: Beck Anxiety Inventory

 Assessment Characteristics

-• 21 items focused on anxiety’s physical and somatic manifestations
+• 21 items describing physical and cognitive symptoms of anxiety

 • 4-point severity scale (0-3) for each item